shekkizh/shekkizh.github.io/_pages/about.md

 I'm interested in graphs and machine learning.
 Currently, I focus on non-parametric, neighborhood algorithms for understanding data and deep learning models.
 Read about one research direction I'm currently pursuing [here](/files/Research_proposal_Sarath_Shekkizhar.pdf).

-I'm in the job market for a postodoctoral/research position.
-Please send me an email if you think I'll be a good fit - I would be happy to discuss my research and aspirations.
+I'm in the job market for a research/postdoctoral position.
+Please send me an email if you think I'll be a good fit - I would be happy to discuss my research and aspirations. [[Research Statement](/files/Research_Statement.pdf)]
 <!-- An overaching theme that has been driving my research is the need for high performing, extremely simple and explainable systems. -->
 {% capture whats-new %}
 ## What's New